hagenburger/pimd/plugins/ids/README.md

-# PIMD Classes Plugin
+# PIMD IDs Plugin

-Adds HTML ids to code blocks and other elements.
+Adds HTML IDs to code blocks and other elements.

 ## Example usage